Welcome! I’m Laura Kelly Fanucci: mother, writer, wonderer.

-I have two young boys who keep me running dawn till dusk, a husband who shares my birthday and dark sense of humor, and a messy mix of callings.
-I work in theological research, part-time and from home, so I load laundry and read theology and change diapers and study vocation and make dinner and write curricula.
-I have not been bored since 2009.
+I have two young boys who keep me running dawn till dusk, a husband who shares my birthday and dark sense of humor, and a messy mix of callings I love.

-I started blogging shortly after my first son’s birth.
-One Sunday I rocked him in the cry room while the choir sang a hymn about God’s Mothering Spirit.
+I started this blog shortly after my first son’s birth in 2009.
+One Sunday I rocked him in the church’s cry room while the choir sang a hymn about God’s Mothering Spirit.
 I’ve been trying to figure out what that means ever since.

 I do know this space is sanity for my own spirit.
-It’s where I explore the intersections of being a parent and a partner.
-It’s where I question what it means to raise my kids in the church.
-It’s where I wonder how to make sense of mothering through writing.
+It’s where I wonder what it means to raise my kids in the church.
+It’s where I explore mothering through writing.
 It’s where I celebrate how God shows up in the chaos of raising children.

 I’m a Midwestern girl who hates winter.
 I’m a Catholic woman with a Master of Divinity.
 I’m Irish by temper and Italian by marriage.
 (Nothing like a few good tensions to keep life interesting.)